 UNFORTUNATELY… the Tiama’a version of this song disappeared on YouTube 🙁 … but I did find a cover of it by Le Evaeva Band, which is almost as stunning:

 (Full lyrics here: Fetu e Tasi)

-Someday I’m going to have to translate this entire song for you – it’s just that pretty – but fetu is the Samoan word for star.
+It’s really such a pretty song.
+Someday I’m going to have to translate the entire thing for you, but fetu is the Samoan word for star.
 Tasi means (the number) one.